Z.Vex Fuzz Factory

 The Z.Vex Fuzz Factory is a fuzz pedal made by the American inventor and musician Zachary Vex of the Z.Vex Effects company.

-The Fuzz Factory is based on, yet vastly expands the tonal palette of, classic fuzz-tone designs from the 1960s.
-Invented in the mid-1990s, the pedals are mostly handbuilt and painted in Minnesota, United States, with a budget line being manufactured in Taiwan.
+The Fuzz Factory is based on the Maestro FZ-1 Fuzz-Tone pedal first sold in 1962.
+Invented in the mid-1990s, the pedals are mostly handbuilt and painted in Minnesota, United States, with a budget line manufactured in Taiwan.

 Custom Finishes

 Each unit is handpainted, and while there is a stock design that adorns most models of the pedal, there have been several variations released in limited quantity, including sparkle finishes, kanji finishes (writing and labelling of controls are in Japanese kanji characters), Korean finishes (all controls labelled in Korean), and so on.
 These limited runs of custom paintjobs underscore the handmade, one-of-a-kind nature of the devices.
 From the earliest incarnations of the device in the mid-1990s, Jason Myrold painted all Fuzz Factories leaving the Z.Vex shop.
 Briefly during the mid-2000s the artist Laura Bennett assumed painting duties.